istentoumis/RKK_PN_Unreal_Workflows/README.md

 Perception Neuron suit(body) along with Rokoko Smartgloves(fingers) to Rokoko's custom character, Bruno - The Mime.Unreal Engine Version 4.27.
 Rokoko/Neuron plugins were not implemented by me.
+All the workflow was created via blueprints - did not modify the existing plugins at all.

 Information can be found below for: